 Current U.S. Nuclear Stockpile Score: Strong

 U.S. warheads must be safe, secure, effective, and reliable.
-The Department of Energy (DOE) defines reliability as “the ability of the weapon to perform its intended function at the intended time under environments considered to be normal” and as “the probability of achieving the specified yield, at the target, across the Stockpile-To-Target Sequence of environments, throughout the weapon’s lifetime, assuming proper inputs.”20 In the years since the cessation of nuclear testing in 1993, reliability has been determined through an intensive warhead surveillance program; non-nuclear experiments (that is, without the use of experiments producing nuclear explosive yield); sophisticated calculations using high-performance computing; and related evaluations.
+The Department of Energy (DOE) defines reliability as “the ability of the weapon to perform its intended function at the intended time under environments considered to be normal” and as “the probability of achieving the specified yield, at the target, across the Stockpile-to-Target Sequence of environments, throughout the weapon’s lifetime, assuming proper inputs.”20 In the years since the cessation of nuclear testing in 1993, reliability has been determined through an intensive warhead surveillance program; non-nuclear experiments (that is, without the use of experiments producing nuclear yield); sophisticated calculations using high-performance computing; and related annual assessments and evaluations.

-The United States has the world’s safest and most secure stockpile, but security of long-term domestic and overseas storage sites, potential problems introduced by improper handling, or unanticipated effects stemming from long-term handling could compromise the integrity of U.S. warheads.
-The nuclear warheads themselves contain security measures that are designed to make it difficult, if not impossible, to detonate a weapon absent a proper authorization.
+The United States currently has the world’s safest and most secure stockpile, but concerns about overseas storage sites, potential problems introduced by improper handling, or the unanticipated effects of aging could compromise the integrity and reliability of U.S. warheads.
+In addition, nuclear warheads themselves contain security measures that are designed to make it difficult, if not impossible, to detonate a weapon without proper authorization.

-America’s commitment to sustaining its nuclear stockpile without nuclear testing creates inherent uncertainty concerning the adequacy of fixes to the stockpile when problems are found.
-This includes updates that are made in order to correct problems found in the weapons or changes in the weapons resulting from life-extension programs.
+America’s commitment to sustaining its nuclear stockpile without nuclear testing creates inherent uncertainty concerning the adequacy of “fixes” to the stockpile when problems are found.
+The number of additional uncertainties is growing and includes updates made to correct problems that were found in the weapons or changes in the weapons resulting from life-extension programs.
 It is simply impossible to duplicate exactly weapons that were designed and built many decades ago.
-According to former Defense Threat Reduction Agency Director Dr. Stephen Younger, Director of Sandia National Laboratories, “[we have had to fix “a number of problems that were never anticipated” by using “similar but not quite identical parts.”21 Political decisions made by successive Administrations have resulted in fewer types of weapons and, consequently, the potential for a greater impact across the inventory if an error is found during the certification process.
+According to Dr. Stephen Younger, Director of Sandia National Laboratories, “[we have had to fix] a number of problems that were never anticipated” by using “similar but not quite identical parts.”25

-“To be blunt,” warned Secretary of Defense Robert Gates in October 2008, “there is absolutely no way we can maintain a credible deterrent and reduce the number of weapons in our stockpile without either resorting to testing our stockpile or pursuing a modernization program.”22 The U.S. is pursuing warhead life-extension programs that replace aging components before they can cause reliability problems, but the national commitment to this modernization program, including the necessary long-term funding, continues to be uncertain.
+“To be blunt,” warned Secretary of Defense Robert Gates in October 2008, “there is absolutely no way we can maintain a credible deterrent and reduce the number of weapons in our stockpile without either resorting to testing our stockpile or pursuing a modernization program.”26

 Reliability of U.S. Delivery Platforms Score: Marginal

 Reliability encompasses not only the warhead, but strategic delivery vehicles as well.
-In addition to a successful missile launch, this includes the separation of missile boost stages, performance of the missile guidance system, separation of the multiple re-entry vehicle warheads from the missile post-boost vehicle, and accuracy of the final re-entry vehicle in reaching its target.23
+For ICBMs and SLBMs, in addition to a successful missile launch, this includes the separation of missile boost stages, performance of the missile guidance system, separation of the reentry vehicles from the missile post-boost vehicle, and accuracy of the final reentry vehicle in reaching its target.28

-The U.S. tries to conduct flight tests of ICBMs and submarine-launched ballistic missiles (SLBMs) every year to ensure the reliability of its delivery systems with high-fidelity “mock” warheads.
-Anything from faulty electrical wiring to faulty booster separations could degrade the efficiency and safety of the U.S. strategic deterrent if it were to malfunction.
-U.S. strategic, long-range bombers also regularly conduct continental United States and intercontinental exercises and receive upgrades in order to sustain a high level of combat readiness, but potential challenges are on the horizon as platforms have to be modernized and replaced simultaneously and with little margin for error to allow for already significantly diminished gaps in capabilities.
+The U.S. conducts flight tests of ICBMs and SLBMs every year to ensure the reliability of its delivery systems with high-fidelity “mock” warheads.
+Anything from faulty electrical wiring to booster separations could degrade the reliability and safety of the U.S. strategic deterrent.
+U.S. strategic long-range bombers also regularly conduct continental United States and intercontinental exercises and receive upgrades to sustain a demonstrated high level of combat readiness.
+Nevertheless, challenges are on the horizon as platforms have to be modernized and replaced simultaneously and with little margin for error to allow for already significantly diminished gaps in capabilities.

-New warhead designs could allow American engineers and scientists to improve previous designs and devise more effective means to address existing military requirements (for example, the need to destroy deeply buried and hardened targets) that have emerged in recent years.
+New weapon designs could allow American engineers and scientists to improve previous designs and devise more effective ways to address existing military requirements (e.g., the need to destroy deeply buried and hardened targets) that have emerged in recent years.
 Future warheads could improve reliability (e.g., by remedying such ongoing aging concerns as the need to replace aged nuclear components) while also enhancing the safety and security of American weapons.

 Nuclear Delivery Systems Modernization Score: Strong

-Today, the United States fields a triad of nuclear forces with delivery systems that are safe and reliable, but as these systems age, there is increased risk of a significantly negative impact on operational capabilities increases, and any allowance for delay of platform replacement is significantly diminished.
+Today, the United States fields a triad of nuclear forces with delivery systems that are safe and reliable, but as these systems age, the risk of a significantly negative impact on operational capabilities increases, and any allowance for delay of platform replacement is significantly diminished.
 Age degrades reliability by increasing the potential for systems to break down or fail to respond correctly.
-The older weapons are, the more at risk they are that faulty components, malfunctioning equipment, or technological developments will limit their reliability in the operating environment.
-Age can degrade reliability by increasing the potential for systems to break down or fail to respond correctly.
-Corrupted systems, defective electronics, or performance degradation due to long-term storage defects (including for nuclear warheads) can have serious implications for American deterrence and assurance.
-If it cannot be assumed that a strategic delivery vehicle will operate reliably at all times, that vehicle’s deterrence and assurance value is significantly reduced.
+The older weapons systems are, the more at risk they are that faulty components, malfunctioning equipment, or technological developments will limit their reliability in the operating environment.

 Grade: U.S. nuclear platforms are in dire need of recapitalization.
-Plans for modernization of the U.S. nuclear triad are in place, and Congress and the services have largely sustained funding for these programs, notwithstanding difficulties caused by the Budget Control Act of 2011.
+Plans for modernization of the nuclear triad are in place, and Congress and the services have largely sustained funding for these programs, notwithstanding difficulties caused by the Budget Control Act of 2011.
 This demonstration of commitment to nuclear weapons modernization earns this indicator a grade of “strong,” although possible delays in modernization could cause this score to be downgraded in the near future.